Mukesh-Sonu/imageGallery-using-Api/README.md

 # Image Finder

-## This project uses a mock API from pixbay
+## This project uses a mock API from pixabay